 Some developments will not allow its owners to use the property as a rental.
 Renting might also give rise to tax issues (for example, you might have to pay a lodging tax if you rent out your home, or renting the home might jeopardize a future 1031 exchange).

 Finding reliable renters can be an iffy proposition.
-You will likely need to hire a good rental management agency to coordinate the rentals and check out potential renters.
+You might need to hire a good rental management agency to coordinate the rentals and check out potential renters.
 This expense, of course, takes a chunk of your profits.
 Also, the times you are most likely to rent the property successfully are usually the times you'd wish to use the home yourself (such as holidays and during peak seasons).
 Learn more about legal and practical aspects of Short-Term Rentals of Your Home.

 Owning a home in a resort community definitely has both benefits and drawbacks.
 Before buying, take the time to look into the area and thoroughly weigh the pros and cons.
 Enlist the help of real estate professionals in the area to show you around and answer your questions.
 By doing your research before buying, you'll increase the chances that the benefits will outweigh any problems and you can spend your future enjoying resort living.